spondec/soletrade/README.md

 complex computation.
 There are built-in trade action classes, but you can also write your own.
 A trade action class only takes a Position object as an argument and only performs things on this object. app/Trade/Action/Handler is the core class of trade actions.
+Of course, you can invent your own just like in indicators by extending the handler.

 ### Strategy Testing